bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 60°
-- Light Rain
+- Rain
-- 93% humidity
+- 89% humidity
-- 25 mph wind
+- 7 mph wind
-- 91% cloud cover
+- 90% cloud cover
 - 51 AQI 🟨
 - 0.2 inches of rain in the past 24 hours
 - 0.3 inches of rain and 0.06 inches of snow expected in the next 48 hours